What Do Flea Eggs Look Like

 The adult flea will not emerge until the presence of a potential host is made obvious – by vibrations, rising levels of carbon dioxide, and body heat.
 This may be triggered by your pet walking by, or people moving in the house, alerting the flea to emerge from its cocoon to feed.

-Once a flea has emerged from the cocoon, it will need to begin feeding from a host within a few hours.
+Once a flea has emerged from the cocoon, it will need to begin feeding on a host within a few hours.
 Shortly after the first meal, adult fleas will breed and begin laying eggs within a few days.
 Female fleas are not able to lay eggs until they obtain a blood meal.

 New adult fleas have a flat-bodied appearance and are very small and dark in color.
 Once they have had a chance to feed off your pet, they will become larger and lighter in color, taking on the more recognizable flea shape.
 Adult fleas account for less than 5 percent of the entire flea population in a home.
 They spend the majority of their time living on the host while they feed, breed, and lay eggs, and can live anywhere from a couple of weeks to several months on the host animal.